LLNL/merlin/docs/source/merlin_commands.rst

 Batch submission scripts may not keep the batch allocation alive if there is not a blocking process in the submission script.
-The ``merlin monitor`` command addresses this by providing a blocking process that checks for tasks in the queues every 60 seconds.
+The ``merlin monitor`` command addresses this by providing a blocking process that checks for tasks in the queues every (sleep) seconds.
 When the queues are empty, the blocking process will exit and allow the allocation to end.

 .. code:: bash